ON THIS PAGE: You will learn about how doctors describe a cancer’s growth or spread. This is called the stage. To see other pages, use the menu.

 Metastasis (M): Has the cancer metastasized to other parts of the body?
 If so, where and how much?

 The results are combined to determine the stage of cancer for each person.
-There are five stages of NPC: stage 0 (zero) and stages I through IV (one through four).
+There are 5 stages of NPC: stage 0 (zero) and stages I through IV (1 through 4).
 The stage provides a common way of describing the cancer, so doctors can work together to plan the best treatments.

 Here are more details of each part of the TNM system for NPC.

 Using the TNM system, the "T" plus a letter or number (0 to 4) is used to describe the size and location of the tumor.
 Some stages are also divided into smaller groups that help describe the tumor in even more detail.
 Specific tumor stage information is listed below.

 T0: No evidence of a tumor is found.

 Tis: This describes a stage called carcinoma (cancer) in situ.
 This is a very early cancer where cancer cells are found only in 1 layer of tissue.

 T1: The tumor has not spread beyond the nasopharynx.